 Accounts Receivable Journal Entry

-When the company sells the goods on credit, the company still record sale on credit side as usual; but on the debit side, instead of cash, the company will record accounts receivable instead.
+When the company sells the goods on credit, the company still records sales on the credit side the same as cash sales; but on the debit side, instead of cash, the company will record the accounts receivable instead.

-When the company receives cash for the credit sale on the later date, they will debit cash as it comes in and credit accounts receivable to settle the amount received in cash.
+When the company receives cash for the credit sale on a later date, they will debit cash as it comes in and credit accounts receivable to settle the amount received in cash.

 Accounts Receivable Aging

 Accounts receivable aging or A/R aging is the report used by the company to manage and control the receivables.
-Here the company used it to alert accounts receivable team on long-overdue customers in order to take appropriate action, such as calling or visiting customers to collect cash.
+The company usually it to alert the accounts receivable managing team on long-overdue customers in order to take appropriate action, such as calling or visiting customers to collect cash.

-A/R Aging Report shows all the receivables classified by the day overdue which detail all customers that still owe the company.
+A/R Aging Report shows all the receivables classified by the day overdue which details all customers that still owe the company.

-ABC Company has accounts receivable from 4 customers in which 3 of the customers has overdue their payment for some days already.
+For example, the company ABC has accounts receivable from 4 customers in which 3 of the customers has overdue their payment for some days already.

-The A/R Aging Report of ABC Company look like below:
+The A/R Aging Report of the company ABC looks like below: